Allergy Friendly Flooring

 Bamboo flooring is another option to consider for its hypoallergenic qualities, environmental sustainability, and contemporary beauty.

 Comparing your flooring options is essential when trying to mitigate the effects of environmental allergens.
-By considering all options, you can enhance your home’s beauty and reduce discomfort from allergic response.
+By considering all options, you can enhance your home’s beauty and reduce discomfort from allergic responses.

-To learn more about our allergy friendly flooring, contact Tile & Carpet Town Carpet One or visit our showrooms in Auburn, Liverpool, and Dewitt, NY.
+To learn more about our allergy-friendly flooring, contact Tile Town Carpet One or visit our showrooms in Auburn, Liverpool, and Dewitt, NY.